jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 # Errors persistence

 * For actions (e.g. "Liking", "Sending", "Posting", "Creating", "Commenting", "Sharing", "Logging in") use non persistent errors like `SnackbarErrorHandler`, `EditTextErrorView` or other error handlers that can be dismissed.
-* For stateful data (e.g. "List of comments", "List of posts", "Post view", "User details") use persistent errors like `ShowScreenErrorHandler`, `ViewWithImageErrorHandler` that do not disapear.
+* For stateful data (e.g. "List of comments", "List of posts", "Post view", "User details") use persistent errors like `ShowScreenErrorHandler`, `ViewWithImageErrorHandler` that do not disappear.

 [More about errors persistence](error-handling.md#errors-persistence)

 # Summary

 * Good error handling shouldn't be hard to implement
-* Using this example you can implement very simple and also very powerful error handling to your whole app fairly quickly.
+* By using this example, you can implement very simple and also very powerful error handling to your whole app fairly quickly.
 * Begin with simplest snack bar and error text view solution, then extend to more user-friendly solutions.
 * Reuse your error handling code as described in this tutorial.
-* Implement error handling everywhere where non-programmer error might happen.
+* Implement error handling everywhere, where a non-programmer error might happen.

 # What's more